tricker7272/7onez/README.md

 > Use at your own risk.

 (Every 6 hours, you just delete the workflow run and then create again - by repeating this step "Go to Action >  7onez > Run workflow > Run workflow" to create another free RPD)

-WARNNING:
-THIS IS ONLY FOR EDUCATIONAL PURPOSES
-DON'T USE FOR MINING OR ILLEGAL USE